saurabhkulkarni2312/saurabh.github.io/_posts/project/2016-03-16-Data-Analysis-using-R.markdown

 ### Explore effect of maternal smoking on infant birth weights

 #### Project Details
-**Aim**: This problem uses data to find if maternal smoking affects infant birth weights adversely or not.
-It explores the different confounding variables that could mislead us during the analysis.
+**Aim**: This case study uses data to find if maternal smoking affects infant birth weights adversely or not.
+The different confounding variables that could mislead us during the analysis were also explored.

 **Description**:
+This was part of a course project and I had to use extensive visualization like histograms, boxplots, QQ plots of higher to illustrate whether or not smoking affects birthweights.
+The dataset allowed exploration into the possible confounding variables like family’s income, mother’s education and whether they have an influence on the health of the child born.
+This exercise explored the correlation vs causation argument often encountered in data science case studies.